erikaris/til/03_machine_learning.md

     1. Decision Trees.
     2. Logistic Regression
         1. make a binary predicition.
+        2. Logistic regression makes use of a **sigmoid** function which outputs a probability between zero and one.
     3. Gradient-Boosted Tree

 ## Steps for building a model